hazelcast/hazelcast/hazelcast-documentation/src/RingBuffer.md

 ### Reading Batched Items

-In the previous example the `readOne` was being used.
-It is simple but not very efficient for the following reasons:
+In the previous example, the `readOne` method read items from the Ringbuffer. `readOne` is simple but not very efficient for the following reasons:

-* It does not make use of batching.
+* `readOne` does not use batching.
-* It cannot filter items at the source; they need to be retrieved before being filtered.
+* `readOne` cannot filter items at the source; the items need to be retrieved before being filtered.

-That is why the method `readManyAsync` is available.
+The method `readManyAsync` can read a batch of items and can filter items at the source.

 Please see the following example code.